Optimal Training of Fair Predictive Models: Efficient Approximation of Fair Worlds

 \subsection{Fairness Constraints Via Reparameterized Likelihoods}

 In this section, we describe how to reparameterize the observed data likelihood in terms of causal parameters that correspond to path-specific effects.
 The result presented in the following theorem greatly simplifies the constrained optimization problem (\ref{eqn:c-mle}) in settings where the PSE includes the direct influence of $A$ on $Y$.
 This is due to the fact that the constrained parameter, corresponding to the PSE of interest, now appears as a single coefficient in the outcome regression model.
+For simplicity, we describe the reparameterization approach without reference to missing data -- the extension to missing at random models we use in our analysis is straightforward.